CaltropNetwork/caltropnetwork.github.io/README.md

 # Caltrop FastDL

-This is our FastDL "server".
+This is our main FastDL page.
+The PF2 and CS:S content files are in seperate repos.

-This repo is over 1 GB, it is not recommended to clone it for page-related PRs.